yguitton/training-material/topics/admin/tutorials/onedata-configuration/tutorial.md

 - What are the differences between various Onedata connectors?
 - How to enable users to bring their own data and storage from Onedata?
 objectives:
-- Configure Generic and Specific Remote File Sources
+- Configure predefined Remote File Sources
 - Set up Onedata as an Object Store
 - Enable BYOD and BYOS templates for users
 key_points: